abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 }
 ```

-Lastly, we can define the neccessary mapping configurations and run the application to see results.
+Lastly, we can define the necessary mapping configurations and run the application to see the result.

 Open the `BookStoreWebAutoMapperProfile.cs` and update the content as below: